efcs/elib/README.md

 Filesystem
 : A posix only implementation of the C++14 filesystem library.
   This library will not compile on windows.

-Utility
+(No Windows Support)

+Web
+: C++ Socket, HTTP parsing and other Web/Network utilities. stripped from a class project (No Windows Support)

+Aux
 : misc functionality that is frequently needed. it includes: